 Available PhD Projects

-PhD studentships are available for 2020 Entry
+PhD studentships are available for 2023 Entry

-The exciting projects on offer with Prof Ji-Seon Kim in 2020 are detailed below!
+The exciting projects on offer with Prof Ji-Seon Kim in 2023 are detailed below!
 Please e-mail Ji-Seon Kim for more information.

-|Project JSK 3: Printable Organic Biosensors for Noninvasive Diagnostics|
+|Project JSK 3: Organic Biosensors for Noninvasive Diagnostics|